-The Cochrane Stroke Group has been a part of Cochrane since August 1993.
+The Cochrane Stroke Group is based in Edinburgh and has been part of Cochrane since August 1993.
 Cochrane is an international organisation that aims to help people make well-informed decisions about healthcare by 'preparing, maintaining, and promoting the accessibility of systematic reviews of the effects of healthcare interventions'.

 Over 170 Cochrane Reviews have so far been published by the Cochrane Stroke Group; these reviews have been proved to be highly influential to stroke care and have been incorporated into multiple clinical guidelines.